ethersync/ethersync/docs/decisions/04-file-saving.md

 - We could provide another "interface" to the content, through ethersync tooling, like `ethersync run "sed -i s/foo/bar file"`.
 - Maybe we should implement a ping mechanism, so that the daemon can detect when editors have crashed.
-- When a file is opened in more than one editor at once, there will be conflicting writes anyway.
+- When a file is opened in more than one editor at once, there could be conflicting writes anyway.
 This is true without a software like Ethersync.
 The only way to prevent that would be to stop editors from writing at all, which doesn't seem desirable.
 - To incorporate changes done by external tools, we watch the file system, compute diffs, and apply changes to the CRDT.
-This seems true both when the file is open or closed in editors.
+This is independent of whether the file is open or closed in editors.

 ## Pros and Cons of the Options